Takeout & Delivery

 New Hampshire

-In July 2021, a new bill was signed to allow restaurants to continue offering takeout and delivery.
+As of July 2021, New Hampshire restaurants with a license for on-premises alcohol consumption can offer beer and wine with food for takeout and delivery.
 In order to continue delivering takeout, bars and restaurants need to pay $250 per year in licensing fees to the New Hampshire Liquor Commission.
-This bill was still in effect as of January 1, 2024.
+This bill is still in effect as of November, 2024.

 For the most up-to-date information, check with the New Hampshire’s Liquor Commission.